APogue/APogue.github.io/_drafts/version1/2024-08-13-USAC-is-a-problem.md

 - Given Verdugo has been [*reelected*](https://dailybruin.com/2024/05/17/bruins-elect-1st-international-student-as-usac-president-in-2024-elections) to office, USAC corruption is likely to continue (abuse of power)

-- The position and other evidence against the state of Israel together with attack on a certain group of students at UCLA---by discrimination, exclusion and abuse of power---proves an attack on a particular group of students based on Israeli national origin or association with Israel (against Title VI)
+- The position and other evidence against the state of Israel together with attack on a certain group of students at UCLA---by discrimination, exclusion and abuse of power---proves an attack on a particular group of students based on Israeli national origin or association with Israel

 	- The Israeli community (or the entire Jewish community inclusive of the Israeli community)  is too small a voting bloc, theoretically or practically to change USAC election outcomes (by "Article Draft", *USAC represents an abuse of power*)